Bagualia: Description

 Bagualia is known from many bones from three individuals, including vertebrae from the neck, back, and tail, limb and girdle bones, as well as skull and teeth fragments.
 The size of Bagualia was likely brought on by a newly formed ecosystem and climate shifts, which were all caused by volcanic activity in the Southern Hemisphere during the Early Jurassic.
 While the harsh climate and ashes drove most sauropodomorphs to extinction, Bagualia was able to adapt to newly sprouted conifers and plants, using its long neck to snip plant matter from them while staying in place, conserving energy.
-Its teeth are surrounded by a thick layer of enamel, roughly 7x thicker than other extinct herbivores, enabling the animal to better shear conifer leaves.
+Its teeth are surrounded by a thick layer of enamel, roughly seven times thicker than other extinct herbivores, enabling the animal to better shear conifer leaves.
 The digestive system of Bagualia was also a likely reason why it grew to such a large size, and another function of its long neck has been proposed: it may have dissipated heat in a similar fashion to how elephants use their ears.